InPermutation/HP4951b/README.md

 * Motorola 1820-2232, aka MC14034BCP "8-Bit Universal Bus Register"

 ### REMOTE
 This board communicates with the `REMOTE / PRINTER` DE-25 (DB-25) connector on the back of the machine.
+It is not necessary to boot the machine, though the remote test functionality as well as the BNC video output will fail, of course.
+(And, presumably, the actual remote+printer functionality.)

 ![REMOTE](https://user-images.githubusercontent.com/1096993/137965411-dafeb3fa-a093-4a56-9e34-9a81d6ffa3c6.jpg)

 It has a 1.8432 MHz crystal.